xoreaxecx/PEmimic/README.md

 # PEmimic
-A python tool that allows you to mimic one executable file into another.
+A python tool that allows you to mimic one executable file to another.

 ### Principle of operation:
 ---